 This is demonstrated by the case of Dr. Krishnaji Govind Kurdukar, an Ayurvedic physician who was studied in the early part of the twentieth century.
 A longtime practitioner of hatha yoga, for three months he lived on only quart of cow's milk a day.
 Then for six months he only took syrup of dried grapes, and after that for 108 days he remained only on water.
 When he sat for meditation, his whole body would rise up a little more than two feet from the ground and remain there without any support.
 At the end of those 108 days he was examined by Dr. Bhandarkar, a Civil Surgeon, who found that the regimen had produced no adverse effect upon his mental condition or health, although at the same time he had been engaging in physical work according to his bodily strength.
 This shows that perfect health and wonderful powers can be acquired by the practice of hatha yoga.
 But there is another thing which becomes very clear from this case.
-Whatever benefits a person may derive from the practice of hatha yoga is of no use in attaining the real bliss of the Self which lies beyond body consciousness.
+Whatever benefits a person may derive from the practice of hatha yoga as far as bodily fitness or even some miraculous feats are concerned, hatha yoga is of no use in attaining the real bliss of the Self which lies beyond body consciousness.